nandoflorestan/nine/README.rst

 Just before Python 2 is finally phased out, thine codebase shall look more like 3 than like 2.

 *nine* facilitates this new point of view.
+You can write code that is as 3ish as possible while still supporting 2.6.
+Very comfortable for writing new projects.

 For instance, you don't type ``unicode`` anymore, you type ``str``, and *nine* makes ``str`` point to ``unicode`` on Python 2 (if you use our boilerplate).